MohylnaYuliia/travelling/travelling/README.md

 # travelling

-to run app build it first and click right mouse button on Application class.
+to run app build it first and click right mouse button on Application class and choose Run 'Application.main()'

 please use postman collection to test app.